-A boundary feature can be a fence, wall, hedge, ditch, piece of wire or sometimes even just the edge of a driveway.
-They can sometimes be the cause of heated debate triggering arguments between neighbours – perhaps over just a few inches of ground.
+A boundary feature can be a fence, wall, hedge, ditch, a piece of wire, or sometimes even just the edge of a driveway.
+They can be the cause of heated debate and trigger arguments between neighbours, sometimes over just a few inches of ground.
 I often get asked questions about boundaries and they tend to be some of the hardest to answer.

-I often have to start by explaining what we can’t tell you, which is exactly where your legal boundary is as our title plans only show general boundaries.
-In a lot of cases we can’t tell you which boundary feature you are responsible for.
+I often start by explaining that we can’t tell you exactly where your legal boundary is, as our title plans only show general boundaries.
+In a lot of cases, we can’t tell you which boundary feature you are responsible for.

 If you want to change an existing boundary, such as replacing an old fence with a new one, we always recommend discussing with your neighbour first and making sure it is all agreed.
-The registered titles can assist you reaching an agreement, only if this information has been added.
+The registered titles can help you to reach an agreement, but only if this information has been added.

-Boundary disputes can be complex and I always suggest getting some legal advice if a dispute is in danger of flaring up as ultimately, if the dispute continues, it could be a Court that would decide on such disputes.
-There are other organisations that can also help such as the Royal Institution of Chartered Surveyors (RICS) who have a boundary dispute helpline on 02476 868555 but if you can reach an agreement with your neighbour then it can be a lot less stressful and certainly a lot less costly.
+Boundary disputes can be complex and I always suggest getting some legal advice if a dispute is in danger of flaring up.
+If a dispute continues, it is ultimately a Court that makes decisions.
+There are other organisations that can help you before things get to that stage, such as the Royal Institution of Chartered Surveyors (RICS) who have a boundary dispute helpline on 02476 868555.
+If you can reach an agreement with your neighbour though, it can be a lot less stressful and certainly a lot less costly.

 Read our guidance on property boundaries for more information.